An appraisal is investigation leading to an opinion of value.

-The most common approach in finding the value of a home is the Sales Comparison Approach which concerns concluding a comparison to similar houses close by.
+Easily the most common approach in figuring the worth of a home is the Sales Comparison Approach which deals with concluding a comparison to similar homes nearby.

-The Sales Comparison Approach is commonly the most accurate and best indicator of value for a home.
+The Sales Comparison Approach is normally the most accurate and best indicator of value for a home.

 To protect your rights in a condemnation case.

-The archetypal house inspector's report will include an evaluation of the condition of the property's heating system, central air conditioning system (temperature permitting), interior plumbing and electrical systems; the roof, attic, and visible insulation; walls, ceilings, floors, windows and doors; the foundation, basement, and visible structure.
+The stereotypical property inspector's report will include an evaluation of the condition of the property's heating system, central air conditioning system (temperature permitting), interior plumbing and electrical systems; the roof, attic, and visible insulation; walls, ceilings, floors, windows and doors; the foundation, basement, and visible structure.